RSM04/CrawlerPcComponentes/README.md

 This script takes out a markdown file (inside logs) that indicates the time it has taken and the amount of products collected, it also takes out a json of all the products.

+The project is done with node, puppeteer and cheerio